fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/4_inheritance.md

   "#{self.name} in human years is #{human_years}"
 end
 ```
 We cannot use `self.human_years`, because the `human_years` method is private.
-Remember that `self.human_years` is equivalent to `sparky.human_years`, is __not allowed__ for private methods (as using `self.` as a prefix would enable access to that method outside of the class when instantiated through an object).
+Remember that `self.human_years` is equivalent to `sparky.human_years` (since it's used in an instance method within the class, `self.` refers to the calling object), is __not allowed__ for private methods (if it were allowed, it would be equivalent to allowing the private method to be called outside of instance methods in the class).

 Therefore, we had just use `human_years` instance method, which inside the class, the `public_disclosure` instance method is able to see (and use the returned value).

 As of Ruby 2.7, it is now legal to call private methods with a literal `self` as the caller.